BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: EXPERIMENTS

 We compare two downstream task training settings—joint multi-task training (default) and separate training—as shown in Table \ref{tab:sing-task}.
 For clarity, the standard deviations of the results presented have been omitted.
 In the separate training setting, each model is trained independently for each task, utilizing the same number of iterations and architectures as in the joint training scenario.
 Our observations indicate that models utilizing joint training consistently outperform those with separate training across all five tasks.
 Actually, for the two different datasets, the corresponding subgraphs share overlapping nodes.
 These shared nodes (\textit{i.e.}, electrodes) provide a form of data augmentation that benefits both datasets.
 This augmentation is particularly important for tasks with limited samples.
 For instance, task MW has a total size of only 4K, whereas task SS reaches 42K.
 The accuracy benefits of joint training are more pronounced for task MW compared to task SS (\textit{i.e.}, 3.9\% for MW \textit{vs.} 0.9\% for SS).
 This enhancement suggests that despite originating from different tasks, signals from the same electrode exhibit shared patterns that can be effectively transferred.
 The introduction of the shared graph network effectively integrates and utilizes these shared patterns while also decoupling the differences between tasks.
 This phenomenon may provide an intriguing basis for future research on cross-task learning in EEG studies.

-\paragraph{\textit{Generalized representational ability even on unseen data}.}
+\subsubsection{\textbf{Generalized representational ability even on unseen data}}

-In this section, we explore a interesting conclusion regarding the transferability of ETE after autoregressive pre-training.
-Specifically, we utilize DREAMER \citep{katsigiannis2017dreamer}, a dataset which is not included during the pre-training stage.
+In this section, we explore an interesting conclusion regarding the transferability of ETE after autoregressive pre-training.
+Specifically, we utilize DREAMER \cite{katsigiannis2017dreamer}, a dataset which is not included during the pre-training stage.
 This dataset comprises four categories formed by the $2 \times 2$ combinations of high and low valence and arousal dimensions.
 It is fed into ETE to obtain representations.
 The entire process does not involve shared graph networks or require additional training.
 Consistent with the pre-training stage, for each electrode, we extract the last token as the global representation for that electrode.
 These last tokens are then averaged across electrode dimension, resulting in the final representation for each signal.
-We employ t-SNE \citep{tsne} to visualize the underlying structures and patterns within these representations, as illustrated in Figure \ref{fig:tSNE_compare}.
-The findings indicate that autoregressive pre-training demonstrates strong transferability even on unseen data, effectively clustering signal from different patterns/categories together.
+We employ t-SNE \cite{tsne} to visualize the underlying structures and patterns within these representations, as illustrated in Fig. \ref{fig:tSNE_compare}.
+The findings indicate that autoregressive pre-training demonstrates strong transferability even on unseen data.